thorchain/docs/thornodes/alerting.md

 > A Vǫrðr or warden is a guardian spirit who will follow the soul of a living person from birth until death.

 {% hint style="info" %}
 Vǫrðr is a community developed monitoring app for THORNodes.
 It's fully open-source at [https://github.com/sourcapital/vordr](https://github.com/sourcapital/vordr).
+This is 3rd party software outside of the scope of THORSec.
 {% endhint %}

 ## Features